Key # 1: Keep God at the center of all decisions and programs. Make sure that you are spending deliberate and intentional quality time with God.

-Key # 2: Have a growth vision that pushes beyond limits; whether they be real or perceived.
+Key # 2: Have a growth centered vision that pushes beyond limits – whether they be real or perceived.

 See Luke 18:25 – Jesus tells a parable about a judge who fears no one

-Limitations (real or imagined) can stand in the way of vision.
+Limitations (real or imagined) stand in the way and will block your vision.
 Learn to look past obstacles.
 Push and drive.
 Be tenacious and do not accept defeat.